silvenon/generator-wbp/generators/app/templates/readme.md

   * [jsdom] for React testing (with [TestUtils])
 <% } else { -%>
   * [WebdriverIO] as Node.js bindings for Selenium
+  * [PhantomJS] as the browser for testing with WebdriverIO, so make sure you have it installed
 <% } -%>

 `.babelrc` is where you can set your Babel options globally, it will be picked up by both babel-core and babelify.